 Message time and receipt time

-- Message time represents the time of your log events, as parsed by our service.
+- Message time represents the time of your log events.
+This is parsed from your logs by the Collector.
 When adding a Source to a Collector, most users choose to automatically detect timestamps in their logs and parse them by selecting Extract timestamp information from log file entries in the Source configuration settings.

 - Receipt time is the timestamp the log message was received by the Collector.
 See Use Receipt Time for details.

 Time zone configuration